 - 1. A student may keep a cell phone turned off (not merely silenced, but off) and stored in his or her locker during the school day.
 Phones may not be brought in pockets or purses into classrooms. - 2.
-Personal phone use is permitted on campus after school (after 3:15pm), and only when the student has exited (is outside) the school building or in the Multi-Purpose Room. - 3.
-Personal phone use is permitted on campus inside the building after 4:00pm only for communication with parents if the student is participating in a school sponsored, after school activity.

-- 4. If a student needs to phone a parent at any time during the school day, the student must come to the front office and request staff permission either to use a personal phone or to use of one of the school's land lines.
+Personal phone use is permitted on campus after school (after 2:35 pm for High School students and 3:05 pm for Middle School students), and only when the student has exited (is outside) the school building or in the Multi-Purpose Room or in the Front Desk Reception Area. - 3.
+Personal phone use is permitted on campus inside the building after 4:00pm only for communication with parents if the student is participating in a school sponsored, after school activity. - 4.
+If a student needs to phone a parent at any time during the school day, the student must come to the front office and request staff permission either to use a personal phone or to use of one of the school's land lines.
 In rare cases in which parents need to get an emergency message to a student before the end of the school day, they should call the school's main telephone line and ask for a message to be delivered.
 Parents should be mindful that texts or other messages that they send directly to their children during the school day are to be picked up only after school dismissal. - 5.
 Violation of the above restrictions will result in confiscation of the cell phone and disciplinary action.
 Phones will be turned in to the office and released only to parents/guardians after confiscation.